Neurotech-HQ/sarufi-docs/docs/tutorial-deployment/deploy-with-messenger.md

     VERIFY_TOKEN = A random string to be used as verification token
     ```
     :::note
     The verification token is a random string.
-You can just create a random string and use it as your verification token.
-You can use any random string, but make sure you keep it because you will need to use the same string when we are setting up the webhook.
+It is possible to create a random string and use it as your verification token.
+You can use any random string but please ensure you don't lose it because you will need to use the verification token when setting up the webhook.
     :::

 6. Start the server and ngrok

-    - Run the script to start the server
+    - Run the script to start the server.

         ```bash
         python3 main.py